lukebelliveau/primitives-demo/README.md

 To see your component on your Android or iOS device, run `yarn native`.
 You'll need [Expo](https://expo.io/).

-Inspired by the excellent [react-sketchapp](https://github.com/airbnb/react-sketchapp)'s [styled-components](https://github.com/styled-components/styled-components) demo.
+Inspired by the excellent [react-sketchapp](https://github.com/airbnb/react-sketchapp)'s demo of the also excellent [styled-components](https://github.com/styled-components/styled-components).